Brandon Anderson (entrepreneur)

 Brandon D. Anderson is an American sociologist and entrepreneur.
-He is the Founder and Chief Executive Officer of Raheem.ai, a chatbot which helps the public monitor police interactions.
+He founded Raheem.ai, a chatbot which helps the public monitor police interactions.
 He was the 2018 Echoing Green Black Male Achievement Fellow and is a 2019 TED fellow.
+In August 2024, several of Anderson's claims about his chatbot and personal history were questioned in an investigative article in The New York Times.

 Early life

 Anderson was born in Oklahoma.
 His mother is a rental car clerk and his father a forklift truck driver.
 He has described his childhood as being "characterised by violence".
 He was kicked out of his grandparents house as a teenager and made homeless.
 Anderson ran away with his best friend, with whom he later fell in love.
 Anderson enlisted in the Army in 2003, where he worked as a satellite engineer.
-In 2007, while Anderson was serving as an engineer in the army overseas, his partner was shot and killed by a police officer during a routine traffic stop.
+In 2007, while Anderson was serving as an engineer in the army overseas, he alleged that his partner was shot and killed by a police officer during a routine traffic stop.
+An August 2024 article in The New York Times by David Fahrenthold suggested Anderson fabricated this origin story.
 Anderson was discharged from the Army once he disclosed his sexuality.